About the Author

 Disgruntled employees: with many companies looking outwards, often the most immediate threat can lie within the company.
 Disgruntled employees with even the most basic understanding of IT systems can wreak havoc if given the opportunity, with many former employees still able to access company applications and databases by retaining passwords, accounts, and devices.
 Motivations for these attacks can be varied, ranging from a desire for revenging perceived grievances through to wanting to share valuable intelligence with a prospective employer.

 “How do cybercriminals attack my business?”

 Cybercriminals have a wealth of ways to try and attack your business, with the three traditional types of attack being:

 Network availability attacks: Typically known as denial-of-service (DoS) or distributed denial-of-service (DDoS) attacks, the aim is to crash your website by flooding it with a massive number of requests (e.g. a ‘botnet attack’, a co-ordinated attack using hacked PCs, printers, and web-connected ‘smart’ devices such as CCTV cameras, kettles, toasters etc., which comprise the “internet of things”).
-SMEs engaged in ecommerce are particularly susceptible to these attacks, as the revenue lost during such attacks can be significant
+SMEs engaged in eCommerce are particularly susceptible to these attacks and the revenue lost during such attacks can be significant.

 Network integrity attacks: Often perpetrated by disgruntled employees these attacks are designed to cause as much damage as possible to your hardware, infrastructure, or real-world systems, resulting in irretrievably lost data, significant downtime, and the expense of replacing equipment.
 These attacks can be financially ruinous for SMEs with limited resources.